ARMmbed/uvisor/docs/api/QUICKSTART.md

 ### Listening for RPC messages

-To receive RPC messages you will need to spin up a new thread, running in the secure box context.
+To receive RPC messages, you need to spin up a new thread, running in the secure box context.
 You can do this in the main thread of the secure box.
 In `~/code/uvisor-example/source/secure_box.cpp`, replace the first five lines of `private_button_main_thread` with:

 ```cpp
 /* ~/code/uvisor-example/source/secure_box.cpp */